vbabak/react-boilerplates/README.md

 - Does not support HTML parsing.
 Therefore using [hash] in generated file names is difficult.
 - Does not have SASS processor.
 Need to add a plugin to parse SASS styles.
 - Does not support PWA routing.
-Reloading server on any non-index route leads to 404.
+Reloading browser on any non-index route leads to 404.
 As workaround we will need to write a proxy server to pass all requests to the "/".

 ### Examples